vmart45/swing_plus/ReadMe.md

 These individual components were then modeled against the target variable xwOBA.
 This allowed us to evaluate how specific swing characteristics correlate with offensive success while keeping result-based data out of the inputs.
 The intent was to quantify swing quality based on execution alone, creating a metric that reflects how well a hitter moves the bat rather than how the ball happened to leave it.

+> [!NOTE]
+> Unlike Stuff+ which is calculated pitch by pitch; Swing+, BatToBall+, and Impact+ are calculated on season averages not on a swing by swing basis

 ## Scale and Distribution

 It is important to note that Swing+ is not scaled in the same way as many traditional "plus" metrics, where 100 represents league average and each point above or below corresponds to a one percent change from that average.
 Instead, Swing+ was weighted to align more closely with modeled metrics such as Stuff+, where the distribution is based on standard deviation rather than percentage difference.